Infections are among the most common, potentially serious complications of cancer and its treatment.

 Candidiasis can present as a wide spectrum of diseases, from mucosal infection to disseminated and invasive disease.

-Local mucosal infection Oropharyngeal candidiasis can present as classic thrush with beige plaques.
+Oropharyngeal candidiasis can present as classic thrush with beige plaques.
 It may be painful, as there may be a concurrent mucositis due to the ablative chemotherapy.
-Oropharyngeal candidiasis may extend into the esophagus as esophagitis, which may manifest as odynophagia.
+Oropharyngeal candidiasis may extend into the esophagus, which may manifest as odynophagia.
 Epiglottitis may present as odynophagia and laryngeal stridor.

-Disseminated infection Candidemia may present simply as an asymptomatic fever or may result in a full-blown septic shock syndrome (acute disseminated candidiasis).
-In contrast, chronic disseminated candidiasis, which involves the chronic, indolent infection of different organs, such as the liver, spleen, and kidneys, may be manifested by fever alone.
+Candidemia may present simply as an asymptomatic fever or may result in a full-blown septic shock syndrome (acute disseminated candidiasis).
+In contrast, chronic disseminated candidiasis is an indolent infection of different organs, such as the liver, spleen, and kidneys, which may be manifested by fever alone.